paoloricciuti/sveltekit-search-params/README.md

 ### sort

-Whenever you interacts with a store it navigates for you.
+Whenever you interact with a store, it navigates for you.
 By default the search params are sorted to allow for better cache-ability.
 You can disable this behavior by passing `false` to this option.
 Keep in mind that this is a per-store settings.
 This mean that if you interact with a store that has this option set to `false` and than interact with one that has this option set to `true` (the default) the resulting URL will still have the search params sorted.

 ### How to use it